hunter-teacher-cert/currdev-work-sarahkmccoy/02_newcourse.md

-# Programming Elective: Using CS in and Interdisciplinary Context
+# Programming Elective: Using CS in an Interdisciplinary Context

 ## by Sarah McCoy